mattermost/mattermost-load-test-ng/docs/compare.md

 go run ./cmd/ltctl report generate --output=base.out --label=base "2020-06-23 07:23:35" "2020-06-23 07:33:35"
 ```

+Note that in the case of a local deployment, you'll need to set the `--prometheus-url ` flag to the URL of the Prometheus server from where the tool will scrape the results.

 The timestamps _must_ be in UTC, and they indicate the range within which the data is to be collected for the test.
 It is recommended to keep the timestamps within a range during which the loadtest is running a stable number of users, and not in a ramp-up phase or an unstable state of adding/removing users.
 This is to get consistent results between different runs.

 The timestamp ranges for different load tests can be different.
 They will be compared with the base report.
 If a report has more data points than the base report, the extra ones will be ignored.